US Sentences Libyan National Involved in 2012 Benghazi Attacks to 19 Years in Prison - Justice Dept

 "Mustafa al-Imam, a 47-year-old Libyan national, was sentenced today to 19 years and six months in prison on federal terrorism charges and other offenses stemming from the Sept.
-11, 2012, terrorist attack on the U.S. Special Mission and CIA Annex in Benghazi, Libya," the Department of Justice said in a statement.
+11, 2012, terrorist attack on the U.S. Special Mission and CIA Annex in Benghazi, Libya," the Department of Justice said.

 Mustafa Al-Imam Sentenced to 19 Years and Six Months in Prison for September 2012 Terrorist Attack in Benghazi, Libya https://t.co/llbmxTlIpu— Justice Department (@TheJusticeDept) January 23, 2020